oam-dev/rudr/docs/tutorials/deploy_prometheus_workload.md

 applicationconfiguration.core.oam.dev/promethues created
 ```

-we could see that an prometheus operator CR was created by rudr.
+we could see that an Prometheus Operator CR was created by rudr.

 ```shell script
 $ kubectl get prometheuses